dwarvesf/handbook/how-we-hire.md

 Let's take this for example:

 - A refers B to Dwarves Foundation
-- B gets deployed into project C, with a monthly project service fee of $2500
+- B works on project C, with a monthly service fee of $5000
 - Clients pay the invoice for project C
-- A receives a referral bonus of $50
+- A receives a referral bonus of $100